ankit-rathi/Data-Intelligence-Engine/chapters/08_Predictive_Intelligence.md

 ---

-## Example Section — Predicting Customer Churn in a Subscription Service
+## Example — Predicting Customer Churn in a Subscription Service

 Consider a digital subscription service attempting to predict which customers are likely to cancel their subscriptions.